Q. Why did you start writing?

 Q. Where do you get your ideas?

 All over.
-You might see an advertisement on a billboard, meet somebody for the first time, read an article in a small newspaper (or on the net) that sparks something.
-I just have to allow myself to dream and then try to assemble the puzzle.
+You might see an advertisement on a billboard, meet somebody for the first time, read an article in a small newspaper (or on the net) that sparks the imagination.
+I just allow myself to dream and then try to assemble the puzzle.

 Q. What other writers do you admire?

-I admire anybody who has the courage to sit in front of a computer or notepad and suffer the aforementioned ‘cornerstones’.
+I admire anybody who has the courage to sit in front of a computer, typewriter, or notepad and suffer the aforementioned ‘cornerstones’.
 It doesn’t matter if they get published or not.
-Writing is a hard slog and don’t let anybody tell you anything different. somebody told me that its like having homework every day of your life.
+Writing is a hard slog and don’t let anybody tell you any different.
+Somebody told me that its like having homework every day of your life.
 That pretty much sums it up.

 Q. Okay then, who do you like to read?